Hawaiian Waterfalls by Island

 Hanakapi’ai Falls: Situated between the Na Pali Coast and Hanakapi’ai Valley, you can access this waterfall without a permit or being part of a tour.
 Visitors can hike to the 300-foot falls through a trail, crossing streams and verdant jungle paths.

 Waimoku Falls: Hiking to the towering Waimoku Falls at the end of the Seven Sacred Pools is not for the faint of heart.
 One of Maui’s best hiking trails covers nearly 4 miles round trip and ascends almost 650 feet.
 It requires a hike of 2 to 3 hours, assuming no breaks.
 However, the trip is worth the effort.
-The trail passes Makahiku Falls and ends with Waimoku Falls, Maui’s tallest waterfall.
+The trail also passes Makahiku Falls and ends with Waimoku Falls, Maui’s tallest waterfall.

 Wailua Falls: Tumbling a breathtaking 80 feet, this waterfall lies beyond mile marker 45 on the Hana Highway.
-Though its volume varies on the amount of rain, Wailua Falls on Maui is always a beautiful tourist stop.
+Although its volume varies on the amount of rain, Wailua Falls on Maui is always a beautiful tourist stop.

 Upper Waikani (Three Bears) Falls: Whether rainfall has turned it into a trinity of trickling cascades or a deluge, the Upper Waikani is not to be missed.
 Located between mile marker 19 and 20 on Hana Highway, this three-tiered 70-foot waterfall makes a great stop.